ni/grpc-teststand-api/Client/Readme.txt

 Note that this example depends on a nuget that contains the .proto files for the API and the client side assembly the protoc compiler generates for those .proto files.
-If you intend to make a non-c# client and need the .proto files, you can download the nuget package, open it as a .zip file, and access the .proto files from the ProtoFiles folder.
+If you intend to make a non-c# client and need the .proto files, you can download the nuget package, open it as a .zip file by first adding a .zip extension, and access the .proto files from the ProtoFiles folder.
+To download the nuget package, navigate to www.nuget.org.
+Search for NationalInstruments.TestStand.gRPC.Client and click the result link.
+Then, click the Download package link.

 Building and running this example: